-Our Minecraft Club, where kids and teens get to play and fight together on our special servers, has been such a huge success that we’re extending our original 5-week session into an ongoing program.
+Our Minecraft Club, where kids and teens get to play and battle together on our special servers, has been such a huge success that we’re expanding our once-a-week session into Wednesday and Saturday sessions.
 Explore, gather resources, and survive against monsters that creep, crawl, and explode!
-This class will be taught by our Tech Services and Reference Librarian, Paul Tombrello and will be meeting every Wednesdayfrom, 3:30-5:00pm.

-The Library’s Bengali Bandhan* Class will be meeting this fall Wednesdays 5-6pm beginning September 6.This program, taught by M.D.
-Gazi, is geared toward school age youth, but all are welcome.
-Students will learn how to read, write and speak in Bengali.
+Students will learn how to read, write, and speak in Bengali.
 There are also lessons on Bangladeshi culture through shared stories, poems, songs, dance, and arts and crafts.
-Students’ work will be celebrated in December at an event for participants and their families.
+Students’ work will be celebrated in April at an event for participants and their families.

 This program is free and open to the public and is wheelchair accessible.
 To register email firstname.lastname@example.org, call 518.828.1792 x101, or visit the main desk in the library.